-As a parent, you’ll want to make sure to trim the bottom of your children’s costume to a length where they are able to walk properly without tripping.
-We also suggest to tell your children to take off their mask until they have reached the house where they will ask for candy at.
+If you’re a parent, make sure to trim the bottom of your children’s costumes to a length where they are able to walk properly without tripping.
+We also suggest having your children take off their masks while they are walking to and from houses, so that they can see better.

-A person driving a vehicle might be distracted by the Halloween decorations, taking pictures or looking at the GPS on their phone.
-This bring an increase on pedestrians getting hit by cars while walking to the other side of the street to get candy.
+On Halloween, drivers might be distracted by decorations, taking pictures, or looking at the GPS on their phones.
+This brings increased risk to trick-or-treaters who are walking to the other side of the street to get candy.

 If your friend or family member goes to a party and you know they will be drinking, please offer to pick them up to keep our streets safe.
-If you yourself are hosting a party, make sure to help your party guest order an Uber or Lyft to get them home safely.
-You can also offer your home as a place for one to spend the night to keep anyone who’s been drinking from getting behind the wheel.
+If you are hosting a party, help your party guests order an Uber or Lyft.
+You can also offer your home as a place for people to spend the night to keep anyone who’s been drinking from getting behind the wheel.

 Notice a car behaving oddly, and wondering if the driver may be drunk?
 Read our article for tips on How To Tell If A Driver Is Driving While Intoxicated.

-We hope you and your family have a fun and safe Halloween!
-In the event that an injury happens, you deserve to know your legal rights.
-Feel free to call our office at 214-888-2216, or simply fill out our Contact Us form if you have any questions.
-We also have a FREE book to download on our website that talks about what to do if you’re hurt by someone else in the State of Texas: The Essential Guide For Your Texas Injury Case
+We hope these tips help you and your family have a fun and safe Halloween.
+But if you are hurt because of someone else’s carelessness, you deserve to know your legal rights.
+Call our office at 214-699-4409, or fill out our Contact Us form.
+We also have a FREE book you can download on our website that talks about what to do if you’re hurt by someone else in the State of Texas: The Essential Guide For Your Texas Injury Case.

 Please don’t hesitate to reach out with any questions.
 We are here to keep you and your loved ones safe, through the holidays, and every day of the year.